idaholab/moose/modules/doc/content/python/MooseDocs/extensions/sqa.md

 ### +`default_collection`+

-An option that includes a single string that provides the default collection name (see [#collections]) for requirements.
+An option that includes a single string that provides the default collection name (see [#requirements-list]) for requirements.
 This option defaults to "FUNCTIONAL", thus all requirements gathered from the specifications are considered to be functional requirements by default.

 ### +`append_run_exception_to_failure_analysis`+

-A boolean that when true (the default) adds the "FAILURE_ANALYSIS" collection (see [#collections]) to all [RunException](framework_stp.md#approval-requirements) tests.
+A boolean that when true (the default) adds the "FAILURE_ANALYSIS" collection (see [#requirements-list]) to all [RunException](framework_stp.md#approval-requirements) tests.

 ## Requirements List

-The `sqa requirements` command will list all the requirements located in the test specifications for a project; [#sqa-requirements] lists all the available settings for this command.
+The `sqa requirements` command will list all the requirements located in the test specifications for a project; [sqa-requirements] lists all the available settings for this command.
 Please refer to the [moose_srs.md#system-requirements] for example use.

 !devel settings id=sqa-requirements